RainbowHackerHorse/longview/README.md

 ## Overview
 Longview is a system level statistics collection and graphing service, powered by the Longview open source software agent that can be installed onto any UNIX-like system.
 The Longview agent collects system statistics and sends them to us, where we store the data and present it in beautiful and meaningful ways.

+## BRANCH NOTES
+This branch currently only supports FreeBSD, and primary development is focused on implementing said support.
+Work is being done to ultimately make the changes compatible with upstream, so that they can be merged in without breaking compatibility with Linux.

 ### Preview

 The Linode Manager allows you to interact with data collected and analyze your system's resource usage.
 You can drill into individual servers: